 - The BSA also provides unlimited counseling and support for healing to anyone who has ever been abused in Scouting.

 - Youth Protection Training for youth members will be available in 2019.

 In addition to updated training and resources, we recently announced new policies to ensure compliance with mandatory training requirements, including:

 - As of January 1, 2018, no new leader can be registered without first completing youth protection training.

 - As of January 1, 2018, no council, regional, or national leader will be allowed to renew their registration if they are not current on their Youth Protection Training.

 - As of September 1, 2017, no unit may re-charter without all leaders being current on their Youth Protection Training.
 Registrars no longer have the ability to approve charters without full compliance.

 Youth Protection training must be renewed every 2 years to maintain a valid registration and recharter with a local unit.
 Training can be completed online at my.scouting.org.
 You do not need to be a registered member to take the training, in fact all parents and any interested community members are encouraged to take Youth Protection Training.
-Taking Youth Protection Training (YPT) is easy.
-It should only take 30 to 35 minutes.
+Taking Youth Protection Training (Formerly YPT, now YPT2) is easy!
+It should approximately 55-60 minutes to complete.